Assessing the Threat of a Collision Using the Advanced CAT Tool

 4. Click Open.

-6. Open Secondary's () properties ().
+6. Open Secondary's () Properties ().

-7. On the Basic - Orbit page, click Reload Ephemeris.
+7. Select the Basic - Orbit page.

-8. Click OK.
+8. Click Reload Ephemeris.

-3. Select the 3D Graphics - Orbit System page.
+1. Select the 3D Graphics - Orbit System page.

-8. Click OK to accept property changes and close Primary's ()properties window.
+6. Click OK to accept your changes and to close the Properties Browser.

 Viewing both satellites

-The motion of the secondary satellite is relative to the primary satellite; that is why it is being shown in the VVLH frame of the first satellite.
+The motion of the secondary satellite is relative to the primary satellite; that is why it is being shown in the VVLH frame of the primary satellite.
 Each loop corresponds to one orbit revolution.

 1. Bring the 3D Graphics window to the front.

-3. Use your mouse to refine your view until you can see both satellites.
+4. Use your mouse to refine your view until you can see both satellites.

-6. Start () the animation.
+6. Click Start () to animate the scenario.

-Using Advanced CAT for conjunction analysis
+Using the Advanced CAT tool for conjunction analysis

 You will complete a linear and a nonlinear analysis.
 Start with a linear analysis using the Conjunction Analysis capability.
+The Conjunction Analysis capability's Advanced CAT tool provides a convenient way for you to carry out close approach analyses for multiple satellites.

-1. Bring the Insert STK Objects tool to the front.
-If you have the AdvCAT scenario object available, move to step 5 (five).
-Otherwise, continue with step 2 (two).
+1. Bring the Insert STK Objects tool () to the front.

-2. Click Edit Preferences….
+2. Click Edit Preferences. . ..

 Setting Advanced CAT properties

-The Main page under Advanced CAT Basic properties contains fields for defining general parameters and selecting and defining analysis objects.
+The Main page under Advanced CAT - Basic properties contains fields for defining general parameters and selecting and defining analysis objects.

 As you move down the page, primary objects are the satellites of interest to you, such as those that you own or wish to use.
 Secondary objects are those that present a potential risk of collision with, or unacceptably close approach to, your primary objects.

-3. In the Primary List, move () Satellite/Primary to the Chosen list.
+5. Move () Satellite/Primary to the Chosen list.

-4. In the Secondary List, move () Satellite/Secondary to the Chosen list.
+7. Move () Satellite/Secondary to the Chosen list.

 Setting fixed definition ellipsoid values